 Another local’s fave is the Iberico Lor Bah Bowl.
-It came with a fatty pork belly that melts right in your mouth.
-Every plate has balsamic purple cabbage, charred corn, stir-fried chye sim in various colours.
+It comes with a fatty pork belly that melts right in your mouth.
+Every plate has balsamic purple cabbage, charred corn, and stir-fried chye sim in various colours.

 Stop by at 110 Pasir Ris Center, #02-16, Pasir Ris Central Hawker Centre, Singapore, 519641.